MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles: Results and discussion

-As described in this Section and in Supplementary Document \ref{si:pipeline_val}, we have performed extensive validation studies for the ``MicroBundleCompute'' computational framework against a total of $400$ synthetic examples ($16$ examples generated under baseline conditions and the remaining $384$ created by adversely altering the original $16$ examples via the addition of Perlin noise) with known ground truth.
+As described in this Section and in \nameref{si:pipeline_val}, we have performed extensive validation studies for the ``MicroBundleCompute'' computational framework against a total of $416$ synthetic examples of ``Type 1'' ($16$ examples generated under baseline conditions and the remaining $400$ created by adversely altering the original $16$ examples via the addition of Perlin noise) and a single synthetic example of ``Type 2'' with known ground truth.
 These validation studies: 1) corroborate the output of the software against FEA-labelled data, 2) test its performance against realistic synthetic examples, and 3) evaluate its robustness against challenging examples with excessive noise artifacts.
-The obtained results reveal that for super-pixel displacements, our software is quite robust to all tested cases with relatively low magnitudes and high octaves, or in other words, when the Perlin noise patterns resemble speckle noise rather than pronounced textures (see Supplementary Document \ref{si:pipeline_val} Fig. \ref{fig:perlin_syn}).
+The obtained results reveal that for \textit{super}-pixel displacements, our software is quite robust to all tested cases with relatively low magnitudes and high octaves, or in other words, when the Perlin noise patterns resemble speckle noise rather than pronounced textures (see \nameref{si:pipeline_val} Fig S1\_4).
 However, for examples with entirely \textit{sub}-pixel displacements, the performance of the software degrades.
 In summary, ``MicroBundleCompute'' breaks down when the synthetic data has noise artifacts that appear similar to the original texture, and for \textit{sub}-pixel displacements.
 Yet, given that real experimental examples of beating microbundles generally produce displacements that exceed a single pixel and that Perlin noise examples with higher octaves more faithfully represent naturally occurring noise in real microbundle data than lower values, we anticipate that ``MicroBundleCompute'' will output reliable mechanical metrics in real experimental settings on condition that the natural contrast of the microbundle textures is visibly present and in focus in the time-lapse videos.